manuelgavidia/radius-eap-tls_docker/README.md

 This image is based on the minimalistic Alpine Linux.

+When run the image creates a PKI infrastructure with two 4 depth certificates chains.
+One for the client and one for the server certificate.
+All certificates are DEVID certificates with exception of the CA.

 ## Build

 The following command will build the container, generate the certificates, copy them to host and generate the eapol_test configuration file.